 Making a decision on which pair of headphones to buy among the plethora of options available on the market is not an easy task.
 It becomes even harder when you’re on a budget.
-The Bluedio T6 is the latest in Bluedio’s Turbine line of budget headphones, and it might just be the best budget pair of headphones available right now, as you’ll find out in this review.
+The Bluedio T6 is the latest in Bluedio’s Turbine line of budget headphones, and it may just be the best budget pair of headphones available right now, as you’ll find out in this review.

 I’ve been using the Bluedio T6 as my daily audio streaming device for a while now, and I’m satisfied with it; it’s worth the money.
 It comes with Bluetooth 4.2 which works over long distances, can work via a 3.5mm audio jack for those that prefer to go wired, and has ANC (Active Noise Cancellation) to sweeten things up.

 With a great design, build and sound quality that is characteristic of Bluedio Turbine headphones, the Bluedio T6 easily thumps other headphones in its price category.
 The device is not perfect, however; there are some issues which I’ve noted in the full review below, but here’s a summary of the good and the not-so-good about the Bluedio T6.

 |Bluetooth Version||Bluetooth 4.2|

 |Operating Temperature Range||-10dC to 50dC only|

 The device comes in a simple black cardboard box which feels very inferior, compared to the packaging of previous Bluedio Turbine headphones.